rob-blackbourn/jetblack-messagebus-python3/README.md

 ### Subscription notifications

-A subscription notiification handler looks like this:
+A subscription notification handler looks like this:

 ```python
 # A notification handler.